 Any study for which the Principal Investigator or research team plans to access or use protected health information about persons prior to their consent to participate in the research study should request the partial waiver.
 The access to protected health information can come from electronic or paper file medical record access or by way of the healthcare provider’s personal knowledge of the patients’ health information.

 The request for a partial waiver of HIPAA authorization opens up in the application based on the PI’s response to Section VII, Question D.1, “Check all materials/methods that will be used in recruiting subjects (you will need to attach copies of all materials at the end of the application)”.
 In order for the waiver justification questions to open up, the PI must select the option, “Use of any information available to the researchers or their colleagues because this person is a patient OR use of any information considered to be Protected Health Information (PHI) OR review of patient/clinic records, Describe source of records”.
 Selecting this option opens up questions VII.D.2-VII.D.7 which address the waiver criteria listed above.
 However, it may be necessary to ‘read between the lines’.
 Researchers often describe access to PHI in the “describe” comment boxes for the options “Existing Registry/database”, “Referral from colleague”, and “Other”.
 The waiver justification questions will not open up if the use of PHI is described under any of these options.

+11.A.ii Screening, recruiting, or determining eligibility prior to a signed informed consent document

+For any research compliant with the 2018 Regulations, the IRB may approve research under 45 CFR 46.116(g) in which an investigator will obtain information or biospecimens for the purpose of screening, recruiting, or determining the eligibility of prospective subjects without the informed consent if either of the following conditions are met:

+The investigator will obtain information through oral or written communication with the prospective subject or legally authorized representative, OR

+The investigator will use identifiable private information or identifiable biospecimens by accessing records or stored identifiable biospecimens.

+Researchers can address the requirement by one of several options:

+If the research is proposing to conduct a review of UIHC medical record information to determine subject eligibility, a partial HIPAA waiver of authorization would normally be required by indicating as such under VII.D.1.

+Rationale should also include whether the researcher plans to conduct any screening, recruiting, or determining eligibility through either oral or written communications with the subject OR

+Accessing identifiable biospecimens prior to signing the informed consent document.

+This rationale can be described in VII.D.2-7 of the HawkIRB application.

+The researcher can elect to request a waiver of documentation of informed consent if screening, recruiting, or determining eligibility through oral or written communications.

+In this instance VII.D.19 should indicate yes.

+VII.D.16 should also indicate yes.

+In this scenario, an information sheet containing the elements of consent would be required to be presented to the subject prior to any oral or written communications.

+In this scenario, the IRB would grant a waiver of documentation of consent for the collection of the screening information.
+A full, signed, informed consent document would be required if the subject meets eligibility requirements to continue.

 11.A.ii Recruitment materials & methods